DOG OWNER. DOG LOVER. DOG TRAINER.

 My Unique approach to dog training is geared more towards addressing the fundamental state of mind of your dog, rather than focusing on creating rehearsed behaviors.
 I am much more concerned with creating a happy, healthy, balanced dog than creating a dog that simply knows a few obedience commands.

 When working with the canine species I am geared towards creating a balanced relationship between humans and dogs by building a solid foundation and clear communication with hands–on training.
 I will teach and assist the owner in creating that perfect bridge of clear communication with your dog.

 The dog and owner will learn to communicate with a marker system successfully.
 I will teach you how to discern your dog's body language, how to advocate for your dog during uncomfortable situations without any conflict.

 Also, you will learn how to communicate with your dog using a specific tool for walking.
 I appreciate and value the immense styles of dog training; however, I do not limit myself to one specific way.

 Every dog is different, what works for one dog might not necessarily work for the other dog.
 I am limitless, I think outside the box to help the dog and human reach their goals successfully.

-An imperative goal is to teach your dog the life saving "recall," which means your dog stops what is doing, comes to you when it hears its name and the cue "COME."
+An imperative goal is to teach your dog the life saving "recall," which means your comes to you when called.
 The recall is part of my foundation program.

 Another goal is to teach your dog how to behave in all kinds of environments and allow our companions to thrive with good habits under our guidance.

-Dogs thrive under rules, thresholds, solid leadership, clear communication, consistency, discipline, structure, appropriate species diet, challenging brain games, tons of love, and patience.
+Dogs thrive under rules, thresholds, solid leadership, clear communication, consistency, discipline, structure, the appropriate diet, challenging brain games, tons of love, and patience.